svirant/DonutDongle/README.md

 */

-int const offset = 0; // Only needed for multiple Donut Dongles (DD).
+uint16_t const offset = 0; // Only needed for multiple Donut Dongles (DD).
 Set offset so 2nd,3rd,etc boards don't overlap SVS profiles. (e.g. offset = 300;)
                       // MUST use SVS=1 on additional DDs.
-If using the IR receiver, recommended to have it only connected to the DD with offset = 0.
+If using the IR receiver, recommended to have it only connected to the DD with lowest offset.

 uint8_t const SVS = 1; //     "Remote" profiles are profiles that are assigned to buttons 1-12 on the RT4K remote.
 "SVS" profiles reside under the "/profile/SVS/" directory